dcshapiro/funWithShap/README.md

 # funWithShap
-Checking how deepSHAP works on imagenet (exploring reasons for predctions)
+Checking how deepSHAP works on VGG-16 (exploring reasons for predctions)